AshleyRayMaceli/order-pizza/README.md

 ## Known Bugs

-_When prices for each pizza pie are shown, it does not display what that pizza pie consists of._
+_When prices for each pizza pie and total are shown, it does not display what each pizza pie consists of (size and toppings)._

 ## Support and contact details